boveus/hyrax-wiki/Sufia-Management-Guide.md

 ## Derivatives

 In Sufia 7, derivatives are served from a directory on the filesystem rather than directly from the Fedora repository.
 If your production environment includes multiple Rails servers, you will want to make sure that they are using a shared filesystem for derivatives.
 To set this directory, change the value of `config.derivatives_path` in `config/initializers/curation_concerns.rb`.
-The default value is `tmp/derivatives/` within your application directory, which will cause unexpected behavior in a multi-server configuration.
+The default value is `tmp/derivatives/` within your application directory, which will cause unexpected behavior in a multi-server configuration, or if you deploy with capistrano.

 ## Web server